Kenshi Yonezu: Artistry

 Yonezu writes and composes all of his music.
 In his Vocaloid songs and his independent album Diorama, he also arranged, programmed, mixed and performed all of the instruments by himself.
 When he moved to Universal, Yonezu began working with a band to perform his music.
 Yonezu considers Japanese bands Bump of Chicken, Asian Kung-Fu Generation and Radwimps big influences on his work, and Japanese authors Kenji Miyazawa and Yukio Mishima on his lyrics.
 As an illustrator, he feels inspired by Edward Gorey's illustrations.
 Yonezu generally composes songs on the guitar, but also occasionally uses drums to work out a melody.

-Yonezu separates his musical career in two, releasing music using Vocaloids as Hachi, and music using his own voice.
+Yonezu separates his musical career in two, including the one for Vocaloids credited as Hachi, and the other for his voice.
 He feels that music made as Hachi was created for the Nico Nico Douga community, while songs under his real name do not have such a strong tie.
 While he did not want to record covers of his Vocaloid songs during sessions for Diorama (2012), he felt the difference between Kenshi Yonezu songs and Hachi songs blur during sessions for Yankee (2014) and recorded a self-cover of "Donut Hole".

 "Suna no Wakusei" (砂の惑星) (officially "DUNE" in English) is a song composed and arranged by Hachi after his long absence in VOCALOID music scene since his previous work, "Donut Hole".
 This is a theme song for Hatsune Miku Magical Mirai 2017 and featured on "Magical Mirai 2017 Official Album".
 It has entered the Hall of Legend on Niconico and rapidly surpassed 1 million views on YouTube shortly after its upload.

 He has worked as a producer for other musicians several times.
 The first song he composed and arranged was Internet singer Lasah's "Nilgiri" (ニルギリ) in 2010.
 He composed and produced the song "Escape Game" (エスケープゲーム) for anime singer LiSA on her mini-album Letters to U (2011).
 He also worked on a remix for the ending theme song of the anime Anohana, "Secret Base (Kimi ga Kureta Mono) (Those Dizzy Days Ver.)", which was released in 2013.